collab-uniba/lab-reti/README.md

 ### Mac OS X
 1. Install `homebrew` from  [https://brew.sh](https://brew.sh)
 2. Install Xcode Command Line tools (without Xcode).
+If you have Xcode already installed, this step is likely unnecessary.
 From the terminal, run the following and then select `Install`:
 ```bash
 $ xcode-select --install
 ```
-If you have Xcode already installed, this step is not necessary.

 3. Double-check that everything works by running:
 ```bash
 $ gcc --version